 Haruna Shrine is located in Takasaki City, Gunma Prefecture, and there are many hot spring areas, such as Ikaho Onsen, in the vicinity.

-In addition, there are Mt.
-Haruna and Lake Haruna in the vicinity, and the shrine is popular as a tourist destination.
+In addition, Mt.
+Haruna and Lake Haruna are located in the vicinity, and the shrine is popular as a tourist destination.

 Access to Haruna Shrine is about 70 minutes by bus from the west exit of JR Takasaki Station.